The conditions in which I create my work are tense, crazed, and unpredictable.

 She’s naked, but no erogenous zones are in sight.

 The police officer isn’t moving, maybe waiting for her to expose herself fully.

 TIME IS NOW.
 Missy blossoms.
 She points skyward as the countdown blares from the radio.

 10 … 9 … 8 … 7 …

-A series of still photographs, documenting Spencer Tunick’s taking of the photograph that eventually became the Florida image in his Naked States Tour.
+A series of still photographs taken of photographer Spencer Tunick taking the photograph (with a shuttle launch in the background) that eventually became “Florida” in his Naked States Tour.

 b/ LENNY KRAVITZ